 My name is Dana Kelley Bressette.
-I have a bachelor’s degree in Ornamental Horticulture from Washington State University and a master’s degree in Urban Horticulture from the University of Washington’s Center for Urban Horticulture.
+I have a bachelor of science degree in Ornamental Horticulture from Washington State University and a master of science degree in Urban Horticulture from the University of Washington’s Center for Urban Horticulture.
 For my master’s thesis I studied the Possible Causes of Decline for the Pacific Madrone (Arbutus menziesii).

 I worked for the Metropolitan Park District of Tacoma from 1987-1992 in the production greenhouses at Point Defiance and at the W.W.
 Seymour Botanical Conservatory.

 Currently, I am the Plant Production Manager and Sales Consultant at Woodbrook Native Plant Nursery in Gig Harbor, Washington but I also spent 17+ years tutoring, mostly basic math and algebra, at Sylvan Learning Center, while raising my son, Sky Hawk Bressette.

 My family lives in a solar home built by my husband, Edmund, on 6 acres on the Key Peninsula, near Gig Harbor, Washington.
 I plant native plants and fruit & nut trees and berry plants on my own property.
 The whole family enjoys hiking & camping.
 I also enjoy genealogy research.
 Learning how my ancestors lived helps to put an historical context to the interactions of people and their environment!